-If employers and residential unit owners were to implement an active commuting program, the area's active commuting mode split is projected to increase to 39%.
 To determine the potential mode split, a baseline was first established by asking employees how they currently get to work.
 Next, respondents were asked how likely they would be to commute using certain modes if their employer implemented an active commuting program with specific programmatic support, such as a free bus pass, indoor bike parking and access to showers for bicycle commuters.

-For the ORBT and streetcar potential mode split, the same programmatic approach was taken, while adding information about the ORBT route and the proposed streetcar route to ensure respondents made an informed decision regarding these two options that don't yet exist.
+For the ORBT and urban circulator potential mode split, the same programmatic approach was taken, while adding information about the ORBT route and the proposed urban circulator route to ensure respondents made an informed decision regarding these two options that don't yet exist.

-Current, Potential, and ORBT + Streetcar Mode Splits
+Current, Potential, and ORBT + Urban Circulator Mode Splits